Sequential Adversarial Anomaly Detection for One-Class Event Data: Numerical experiments

-We adopt standard performance metrics, including precision, recall, and $F_1$ score, all of which have been widely used in the information retrieval literature \cite{Michael2002}.
+The performance metrics are standard, including precision, recall, and $F_1$ score, all of which have been widely used in the information retrieval literature \cite{Michael2002}.
 This choice is because anomaly detection can be viewed as a binary classification problem, where the detector identifies if an unknown sequence is an anomaly.
 The $F_1$ score combines the \textit{precision} and \textit{recall}.
 Define the set of all true anomalous sequences as $U$, the set of positive sequences detected by the optimal detector as $V$.
 Then precision $P$ and recall $R$ are defined by:

 where $|\cdot|$ is the number of elements in the set.
 The $F_1$ score is defined as $F_1 = 2 P R / (P + R)$ and the higher $F_1$ score the better.
-Since positive and negative samples in real data are highly unbalanced, we do not use the ROC curve (true positive rate versus false-positive rate) in our setting.
+Since positive and negative samples in real data are highly unbalanced, we do not use the \emph{receiver operating characteristic (ROC)} curve (true positive rate versus false-positive rate) in our setting.